audintsev/otus-architect-homework/README.md

 ## Invoking the postman collection

-`cd` to the root of the cloned repo, and then:
+After deploying, wait till `http://arch.homework/otusapp/audintsev/actuator/health/readiness` starts to report readiness and then `cd` to the root of the cloned repo and execute:
 ```
 newman run postman_collection.json
 ```